CheyneWeb3/Alpha7-Public-Files-and-Assets/DetailedMecanicsReadme.md

 ### 3. Claiming a Win Due to Abandonment

 In case of a Draw, Where if one player fails to make their move within 48 hours, the other player can claim the win due to a draw abandonment.
 This ensures that games with draws do not remain in an unresolved state indefinitely.
-Or players who play under the belt and fail to submit thier redraw move for nefaris actions, with the possibility of being blacklisted in futureThat Damn Dawg! gameplay.
+Or players who play under the belt and fail to submit thier redraw move for nefaris actions, with the possibility of being blacklisted in future That Damn Dawg! gameplay.

 ---